Humanities/Arts Exam > Humanities/Arts Notes > NCERT Books & Solutions for Humanities > NCERT Solutions: Variations in Psychological Attributes

 Ans: Yes, there are cultural differences in the conceptualisation of intelligence.
 The cultural environment provides a context for intelligence to develop.
 A person's intelligence is likely to be tuned by cultural parameters like customs, beliefs, attitudes, and achievements in art and literature.
 Many theorists have regarded intelligence as attributes specific to the person without regard to their cultural background.

-Sternberg’s notion of contextual or practical intelligence said that intelligence is a product of culture.
-Vygotsky also believed that cultures have a life of their own which grow and change, and in the process specify what will be the end-product of successful intellectual development.
-According to him, while elementary mental functions are universal, the manner in which higher mental functions such as problem solving and thinking operate are largely culture-produced.
+Sternberg's notion of contextual or practical intelligence said that intelligence is a product of culture.
+Vygotsky also believed that cultures have a life of their own, which grow and change, and in the process specify what will be the end-product of successful intellectual development.
+According to him, while elementary mental functions are universal, the manner in which higher mental functions, such as problem solving and thinking, operate is largely culture-produced.

 Q7: What is IQ?
-How do psychologists classify people on the basis of their IQ scores?
+How do psychologists classify people based on their IQ scores?

 IQ = (MA/CA)×100